GoraNetwork/gora-dao-smartcontracts/README.md

 ```
 ### Gora DAO Proposal Contract: V1
-GoraDAO Proposal contracts are created from an ABI call to main contract and constitute an inner transaction C2C call for the aspect of Proposal contract that GoraDAO main contract manages (Some steps of Proposal lifecycle goes by direct ABI calls from clients)!
+GoraDAO Proposal contracts are created from an ABI call to main contract and constitute an inner transaction C2C call to create Proposal contract!

 Some methods have constraint of being in same transaction group as a call to identical method name with different signature to either GoraDAO main or vesting contracts!
 These methods are: